-The name blue pottery comes from the eye-catching cobalt blue dye used to colour the pottery and although many other colours are used, blue remains the prominent colour.
+The name blue pottery comes from the eye-catching cobalt blue dye used to colour the pottery.
+Although many other colours are used, blue remains the prominent colour.

 At Ethiqana, we obviously wanted to bring this historical art form to the public.
-So we partnered with Neelofar Singh, a qualified social worker who not only works with artisans to produce amazing pieces of home and personal accessories but also advises, guides and helps them to improve their quality of life.
+So we partnered with Neelofar Singh, a qualified social worker.
+Neelofar works with artisans to produce amazing pieces of home and personal accessories.
+They also helps advise, guide and help them to improve their quality of life.